 The Bible has a lot to say about money.
 Moreover, money is a resource God provides to do His work.
-Just like the talents Jesus spoke of, God expects us to use money wisely.
+Just like the talents Jesus spoke of in Matthew 25, God expects us to use money wisely.
 Dealing with money is a vital part of the ministry.